felurye/links-uteis/automacao-de-teste.md

 limpo e que passe segurança ao deployar em produção.
 Sendo assim, práticas como design de código utilizando TDD (Test Driven Development) são sempre bem-vindas.
 Mas quem nunca teve dúvidas sobre o que testar?
 O que não testar?
 Como pensar primeiro nos testes?*

+### [#](https://www.foreach.be/blog/9-tips-improving-cucumber-test-readability) 9 tips for improving Cucumber test readability

+**Previa:**
+>*Even when automating UI tests, it is important to keep your scenarios as readable as possible, or you threaten to lose all benefits from a plain-text approach.
+In this post I’ll give you some tips that can help you with the basics.*

+### [#](https://blog.engineyard.com/15-expert-tips-for-using-cucumber) 15 Expert Tips for Using Cucumber

+**Previa:**
+>*In retrospect, I don’t really like the term Best Practice—the value of most practices is very much context dependent.
+That said, some ways of doing things are just generally better than others, so here are some of those good things to keep in mind.
+I’ll comment briefly on each one.*

 ### [#](http://shipit.resultadosdigitais.com.br/blog/5-boas-praticas-para-uso-de-cucumber/) 5 boas práticas para uso de Cucumber

 **Previa:**